adrianhall/adrianhall.github.io/_posts/2017/2017-08-21-asyncstorage-typescript-and-async-await-in-react-native.md

 ---
 title: "AsyncStorage, TypeScript, and Async/await in React Native"
 categories:
-  - "React Native"
+  - Mobile
 tags:
+  - react_native
-  - "Async Programming"
+  - async_programming
-  - TypeScript
+  - typescript
 ---

 In the last few posts, I’ve been working on a Notes app in a master-detail pattern for React Native using TypeScript.
 This is the last post about that project.
 So far, I’ve: